 The stamps were printed by Ashton-Potter on Harrison and Sons paper with general tagging along two opposite edges.
-Designed by Louis-Andre Rivard, each stamp features the papal coat of arms laid overtop a map.
+Designed by Louis-Andre Rivard, each stamp features the papal coat of arms laid on top of a map.
 The first commemorative stamp had a face value of 32 cents (Scott #1030), and the second stamp had a face value of 64 cents (SC #1031).

-These two stamps were the work of Montreal graphic designer Louis-André Rivard.
-The concept centres on the Pope’s personal coat of arms: a blue shield quartered by a gold cross with the letter M in the lower right-and corner, the whole surmounted by the ancient symbols of the papacy; the triple crown and the keys of St. Peter.
-The background features a stylized map of Canada, with indications of the stops in the Pope’s journey from coast to coast.
+The stamps’ concept centres on the pope’s personal coat of arms—a blue shield quartered by a gold cross with the letter “M” in the lower right-hand corner and surmounted by the ancient symbols of the papacy, the triple crown and the keys of St. Peter.
+The background features a stylized map of Canada with indications of the stops in the pope’s coast-to-coast journey in September 1984.

 JOHN PAUL II

-Wojtyla soon helped to set up a network of underground classes and tutorials, as well as “Studio 39”, an underground theatre.
-During the war, his experience hewing stones in a quarry greatly influenced him as a man and a writer.
+During the war, his experience cutting stones while working in a quarry influenced him as a man as well as a writer.
 Although he had been chairman of the Catholic Youth Organization, it was not until after his father’s death that he decided to become a priest.

 Wojtyla was ordained in November 1946 and quickly rose through the clergy, distinguishing himself as a theologian, linguist, poet, and philosopher.
-He set down his beliefs in a number of publications.
-He made his mark at the Vatican during the synods he attended between 1967 and 1977.
+He set down his beliefs in a number of publications and made his mark at the Vatican during the synods he attended from 1967-77.

-On October 16, 1978, the College of Cardinals voted him Supreme Pontiff of the Roman Catholic Church.
-Since then, the Pope has travelled the world over to spread his message of peace.
+On Oct.
+16, 1978, the College of Cardinals voted him Supreme Pontiff of the Roman Catholic Church.
+Until his death in 2005, the pope travelled the world to spread his message of peace.

-More recently, in 2002, Canada Post issued a 48-cent (then the domestic rate) multi-coloured stamp (SC #1957) to commemorate World Youth Day 2002.
+More recently, in 2002, Canada Post issued a 48-cent multi-coloured stamp (SC #1957) to commemorate World Youth Day 2002.
 Printed by Ashton-Potter on JAC paper using six-colour lithography, the stamps were die cut with general tagging along each side.
-Measuring 30 mm x 40 mm (vertical), the stamps were available in sealed and unsealed booklets of eight stamps.
-The official first-day cover was cancelled in Toronto.
+An official first-day cover was cancelled in Toronto.